Italian Cultural Centre Vancouver

 The Italian Cultural Centre (Il Centro) is located at 3075 Slocan Street, in East Vancouver, Canada, on Slocan Street at Grandview Highway.
 The centre is noted to host a bar, multiple classrooms and various groups.
 Anna Foschi Ciampolini, as the coordinator, organized the conference at the centre that founded the Association of Italian-Canadian Writers.
 At its gate is a welded sculpture called Pagan by Italian sculptor Severino Trinca.

 History

-The Italian Cultural Centre's beginnings are in 1974 when the Consul General of Italy, Giovanni Germano, met with the Premier of British Columbia, Dave Barret.
+The Italian Cultural Centre's beginnings are in 1974 when the Consul General of Italy, Giovanni Germano, met with the Premier of British Columbia, Dave Barrett.
 In the Provincial Legislature the Premier represented the riding of Vancouver-Hastings, an area heavily inhabited by Canadians of Italian origin.
 The Premier was well aware of the wish of the Italian community and he therefore challenged Consul Germano to find the support and turn the dream into a reality.
-Premier Barret assured Consul Germano that a grant from the B.C.
+Premier Barrett assured Consul Germano that a grant from the B.C.
 Government would be available.
 At Vancouver City Hall, Mayor Art Phillips, also well aware of the wish of the Italian community, indicated to Consul Germano the possibility of obtaining city land at a special price.
 The land had already been chosen: an 8 acre city dump in the heart of Vancouver East.